-As a result of the Covid-19 pandemic, certain employees have been adversely affected e.g. family members are out of job or family business affected, the company therefore improved on employee loan benefit (interest rate below other FI) as support and reduction of burden of the affected employees with due consideration on necessity, and prospect for repayment.
+The company has improved on employee welfare loan (interest rate lower than loan from other FI) as employee support and reduction of burden of the affected employees with due consideration on necessity, and prospect for repayment.

-• Inspection of drinking water quality and cleaning of water dispenser
+Inspection of drinking water quality and cleaning of water dispenser

-The company undertakes to inspect drinking water quality and cleaning the water dispenser regularly to ensure employee confidence in drinking water quality, and good health including improvement of water quality.
+The company undertakes to inspect drinking water quality and cleaning the water dispenser regularly every 6-month to ensure employee confidence in drinking water quality, and good health including improvement of water quality.